5 min read

 Former Dean of Admission and Scoir Strategic Advisor, Peter Van Buskirk, explains:

 Your senior year course selections reveal a lot about your focus and motivation—and can, by themselves, be determining factors in your admission outcomes.
 1) Choose courses that make sense to you—move to the next logical level of rigor in each discipline.
-2) Commit yourself to doing as well as possible—never settle for “good enough.”
+2) Commit yourself to doing as well as possible, never settling for "good enough."
 And, 3) focus on colleges that will value you for what you have done—they will see your body of work academically as having prepared you for success at their institutions.

 At the end of the day, you should focus on courses that allow you to discover what you enjoy and what your strengths are.
-Instead of competing for top-rank among your classmates, channel your energy into activities that allow you to gain a sense of who you are as an individual.
+Instead of competing for top rank among your classmates, channel your energy into activities that allow you to gain a sense of who you are as an individual.

-5 min read
+4 min read

-2 min read
+7 min read

-2 min read
+7 min read